nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TodoApp` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Add a task

 **MSS**

+1. User inputs command to add a new task
+2. TodoApp adds said task, and shows the task's details Use case ends

+#### Use case: Delete a task

+**MSS**

-1. User requests to list persons
+1. User requests to list tasks
-2. AddressBook shows a list of persons
+2. TodoApp shows a list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. AddressBook deletes the person <br>
+4. TodoApp deletes the task
-Use case ends.
+Use case ends

 **Extensions**

 2a.
-The list is empty
+List is empty

 > Use case ends

 3a.
+Invalid index given to delete

+> 3a1.
+TodoApp shows an error message
+  Use case resumes at step 2

+#### Use case: Edit a task

+**MSS**

+1. User requests to list tasks
+2. TodoApp shows a list of tasks
+3. User requests to edit the details of a specific task in the list
+4. TodoApp edits the details of that task
+Use case ends

+**Extensions**

+2a.
+List is empty

+> Use case ends

+3a.
+Invalid index given to delete

+> 3a1.
+TodoApp shows an error message
+  Use case resumes at step 2

+3b.
+The attribute given is invalid

+> 3b1.
+TodoApp shows an error message
+  Use case resumes at step 2

+3c.
+Value of the attribute is invalid

+> 3c1.
+TodoApp shows an error message
+  Use case resumes at step 2

+3d.
+Value of the attribute is the same as the previous value
+> 3d1.
+TodoApp does nothing

+>Use case ends

+#### Use case: List task

+**MSS**

+1. User input command to list task
+2. TodoApp shows a list of tasks sorted by due dates Use case ends

+**Extensions**

+2a.
+List is empty

+> 2a1.
+TodoApp shows a message to indicate that the list is empty Use case ends

+#### Use case: Mark a task as complete

+**MSS**

+1. User requests to list tasks
+2. TodoApp shows a list of tasks
+3. User marks a specific task in the list as complete
+4. TodoApp marks the task as complete
+Use case ends

+**Extensions**

+2a.
+List is empty

+> Use case ends

+3a.
 The given index is invalid

 > 3a1.
+TodoApp shows an error message
+Use case resumes at step 2

+#### Use case: Set deadline to a task

+**MSS**

+1. User requests to list tasks
+2. TodoApp shows a list of tasks
+3. User requests to set a deadline to a specific task
+4. TodoApp sets a deadline for the task and displays the task Use case ends

+**Extensions**

+2a.
+List is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+TodoApp shows an error message
+Use case resumes at step 2

+3b.
+The date input by user is invalid

-AddressBook shows an error message <br>
+> 3b1.
+TodoApp shows an error message
 Use case resumes at step 2

 {More to be added}